glassorg/ion/README.md

     X Migrate Runtime checks to use above format.
     -   Next step is to add a way to define static variables... on classes?
     X   Or else just remove the _implements and leave the id value and use that.

-      Remove old types
+    X Remove old types
-      Use new types
+    X Use new types
+      Infer Types, Keep it going, infer them all. toCodeString function memoize